 The School has a mixed Sixth Form.
 Priority will be given to existing students transferring from Year 11.
 The admission number for external candidates will be 80, but this figure may be exceeded in the event that this, the number of internal students transferring into Year 12 and the number of students transferring into Year 13 are less than the overall total figure for the Sixth Form, which is 400.

-The school is an academic institution where the expectation is that students will achieve top grades at A Level.
 The admissions criteria for the Sixth Form are as follows: